 Also known as Medial Branch Blocks, these procedures are for diagnostic purposes only.
 They are not meant to last for more than a few hours.
 The purpose for these injections is to help the doctor identify exactly which nerve or nerves are causing the pain.
+When using this procedure, it will allow a provider to narrow down the options for which body pain treatment should be used on the patient.

 A series of nerve blocks is usually done before we move on to radiofrequency treatments to assure that the correct nerve has been pinpointed.